AJWest22/MS4/README.md

      **Username**: easygaming_admin **Password**: E45yG4m1ng

-This account is the main admin account of the site, and has also been used to test site functionality, for example: to check order history, add products and reviews etc.
+This account is the main admin account of the site, and has also been used to test site functionality, for example: to check order history, add products and reviews etc. All address, payment and order history and data on this account is FAKE.

 View site [here](https://easygaming.herokuapp.com/)